Retirement Accounts

 • Withdrawals will be taxed that year based on the nature of the account, traditional or Roth.

-• Also known as a beneficiary IRA, it is an account specifically opened by any beneficiary, spouse, relative, or unrelated person or entity (estate or trust), to roll over traditional IRAs, Roth IRAs, Simplified Employee Pension plans, and employer sponsored 401(k), 403(b), or 457s.
+3. When this option is not available or if they prefer they can roll these accounts into an inherited IRA.
+Also known as a beneficiary IRA, it is an account specifically opened by any beneficiary, spouse, relative, or unrelated person or entity (estate or trust), to roll over any type of inherited retirement account.

 • Rolling over the account avoids the assessment of income taxes when the money is transferred, although beneficiaries must file IRS forms 1099-R and 5498.